-SKODA ELECTRIC CAR STRATEGY
+SKODA ELECTRIC VEHICLES

 The Volkswagen company, headquartered in the Czech Republic, ŠKODA has released its electromobility strategy.
 The Skoda electric vehicle strategy, called the Vision E concept will debut at the Shanghai Motor Show in April 2017.
 Skoda is the last if the Volkswagen Group of companies to unveil its electric vehicle strategy.
 The company benefits from research and development of the Volkswagen Group and will build its electric vehicles on the German automakers MEB Platform.

 Skoda’s strategy will kick-off with a plug-in hybrid vehicle in 2019, the ŠKODA SUPERB PHEV followed by an all-electric version of its popular city car, the Citigo.
 The company will produce five fully electric vehicles by 2025.
-The Skoda Vision E will include self-driving technology and be classified as a Level 3 Autonomous vehicle, inline with the company’s expectation that 15% of all vehicle to be self-driving by 2030.
+The Skoda Vision E will include self-driving technology and be classified as a Level 3 Autonomous vehicle, in line with the company’s expectation that 15% of all vehicle to be self-driving by 2030.

 SKODA EV MODELS